Does anyone know if there's any necessity to get an International driving license for driving anywhere in the world?

 If you know which countries you're going to I can check them out individually for you.

-Phil at WorldNomads safety hub over 7 years ago
+Phil at WorldNomads safety hub almost 8 years ago

 Thanks guys - we are roughly doing Fiji/NZ/OZ/SEA/Japan/Canada/Vancouver/USA/South America although we probably won't be driving much in SEA, we probably will be in Bali.

 Sounds like it might be something worth getting.
-Am suprised at needing one for Canada I must say. over 7 years ago
+Am suprised at needing one for Canada I must say. almost 8 years ago